ConSol-Monitoring/omd-labs-docker/README.md

       docker run -p 8443:443 local/omd-labs-centos

 ## Ansible drop-ins
-### Image, image, image, ...
-So you want to test something specific in OMD and configure the site to your needs?
-Normally you would create a Dockerfile using the OMD labs orginal image (``FROM: ...``), and write an more or less clean Shell script for the ``CMD/ENTRYPOINT`` to install software and do the configuration stuff.
-Of course, you will get a new image - all because of a handful of changes.

-### Image, Ansible, Ansible, Ansible...

-#### Startup order
 For some time OMD-Labs comes with **full Ansible support**, which we can use to modify the container instance *on startup*. **How does this work?**

+### start sequence
 By default, the OMD-labs containers start with the CMD `/root/start.sh`.
 This script

-* checks if there are any files in `/root/ansible_omd/dropin_role`.
-If so, it starts it by calling the playbook `/root/ansible_omd/playbook.yml`.
+* checks if there is a `playbook.yml` in `$ANSIBLE_DROPIN` (default: `/root/ansible_dropin`, changeable by environemt).
+If found, the playbook is executed.
+It is completely up to you if you only place one single task in `playbook.yml`, or if you also include Ansible roles. (with a certain point of complexity, you should think about a separate image, though...)
-* starts the OMD site "demo"
-* starts Apache as a foreground process to let the container stay alive
+* starts the OMD site "demo" & Apache as a foreground process

-##### Include own drop-in roles

-To use your own drop-in role, just **mount a Ansible role folder** on the host to the drop-in folder within the container:
+### Include Ansible drop-ins

+Just a folder containing a valid playbook into the container:

-    docker run -it -p 8443:443 -v path/to/ansible/role/on/host:/root/ansible/dropin_role consol/omd-labs-debian
+    docker run -it -p 8443:443 -v $(pwd)/my_ansible_dropin:/root/ansible_drop consol/omd-labs-debian

-#### Debugging
+### Debugging

 If you want to see more verbose output from Ansible to debug your role, add the environment variable `ANSIBLE_VERBOSITY`:

-    docker run -it -p 8443:443 -e ANSIBLE_VERBOSITY="-vv" -v path/to/ansible/role/on/host:/root/ansible/dropin_role consol/omd-labs-debian
+    docker run -it -p 8443:443 -e ANSIBLE_VERBOSITY="-vv" -v $(pwd)/my_ansible_dropin:/root/ansible_drop consol/omd-labs-debian